Toyota 7: Death of Minoru Kawai

 Kawai was testing the Toyota 7 Turbo at Suzuka Circuit on 26 August 1970, the day that Toyota formally approved plans to enter the Canadian-American Challenge Cup.
-As Kawai exited the second Degner Curve, his car began to wheelspin and veer out of control.
-At the 110R, Kawai left the track and crashed off-course, impacting a deep groove in the grass infield that sent the car airborne.
+As Kawai exited the second Degner Curve (modern Turn 9), it is believed now that the car had a stuck throttle and Kawai attempted to stop the car, when he lost control on the underpass, with skid marks on the circuit.
+With the car out of control, it hit a trackside ditch near the kink before Hairpin (Turn 10), sending the car airborne.
 Kawai was thrown from his vehicle, where he sustained massive head and leg injuries, and died instantly.

-Kawai's death resulted in Toyota withdrawing their plans to enter the Can-Am Series, and with the earlier cancellation of the 1970 Japan Grand Prix, development of the Toyota 7 Turbo was officially ceased in September 1970.
+Kawai's death, along with the furore over legal issues with Fukuzawa's death with charges of a coverup, resulted in Toyota withdrawing their plans to enter the Can-Am Series, and with the earlier cancellation of the 1970 Japan Grand Prix, development of the Toyota 7 Turbo was officially ceased in September 1970.

 Media

 The Toyota 7 Turbo (578A) appears in several installments of the Gran Turismo video game series, beginning with Gran Turismo 4, Gran Turismo (PSP), Gran Turismo 5, and most recently Gran Turismo 6.